"The Practical Attitude of a Situated Self"

 This essay starts from the phenomenon that most of today’s people are pessimistic about Haiti, the nation born out of a revolution fought by enslaved people against the colonists, in that there seems to be no hope for Haiti to be a successful state agent in the global system, given the current conditions.
 A question can then be raised about whether such pessimism should lead us to view the Haitian Revolution as a failure, and more generally, whether any revolution can be considered a failure.
 I take it that any adequate answer must simultaneously be explicit in how meaning or telos is attributed to a revolution and how a revolution is identified.
 I examine some of the most popular interpretations of the Haitian Revolution with an eye to how each of them addresses these questions, and I conclude that these interpretations are likely to judge the Haitian Revolution a failure.
 Instead of an acknowledgment of the Haitian Revolution’s failure and, therefore, the possibility of any revolution’s failure, I argue that the common conception of revolutions held by these interpretations is self-limiting and opportunist because they are overly committed to that a revolution can only succeed if it makes progress in world history strictly in the way endorsed by how the revolution is retroactively identified and understood.
 Finally, I suggest an alternative view of world history, according to which we are not mere passive witnesses of historical progress but practical actors in history, and this view allows us to engage in our identified revolutions, act as if they can never fail but only be incomplete, and fight for historical progress even without full knowledge of what that may look like.

-"Stoic Therapy: A Constitutivist Defense"
+"Stoic Therapy and Existentialism: A Constitutivist Interpretation"

-Stoic ethics is often characterised by its progressive feature: instead of giving specific instructions on what to do in order to achieve a happy life, it focuses on a kind of progress in which its practitioners gradually build resilience and make their soul (ψυχή) less vulnerable.
-Scholars and public readers of Stoicism have suggested that the process of a Stoic practitioner’s progress is analogous to a kind of therapy.
-For the most part, they tend to associate this Stoic therapy with the Stoics' concept of transforming irrational passions (πάθη) into rational and good feelings (ευπάθεια).
-This aspect is questioned and criticised by many readers because those readers don’t find such transformation desirable.
-Even worse, they complain that a Stoic ideal must be an “unfeeling cold fish” whose life is not worth pursuing.
-This paper attempts to respond, on behalf of the Stoics, to the “cold-fish” complaint.
-The cut-through for doing it, I suggest, lies in the Stoics' claim that external things are indifferent for two reasons.
+This paper attempts to address the “cold-fish” complaint.
+The cut-through for doing it, I suggest, does not lie in the Stoics’ view of passion and emotions, but in their claim of external things being indifferent.
+This is for two reasons.
 First, the indifference claim bridges the Stoic view of nature and Stoic therapy, making the former a cognitive ground for the latter.
-I will demonstrate that Stoic therapy, under proper understanding, is a cognitive reform that can be mapped onto a specific stage of our natural development, which can be explained by a narrative derived from the Stoic view of nature.
+I argue that Stoic therapy is better understood as a cognitive reform that can be mapped onto a specific period of everyone's natural development, which can be explained by a narrative derived from the Stoic view of nature.
 A natural constitutivist response to the initial question can then be constructed.
-Second, the Stoic claim on the indifferents quickly leads us to think that Stoics act without the feeling of being involved in the action.
-By clarifying that the claim on the indifferents, in fact, entails acting with total effort and without reservation, the commonly-held misconception of Stoicism that makes it look undesirable should dissolve.
+Second, the Stoic claim on the indifferents easily leads us to think that the Stoics act without feeling involved in the action.
+I suggest that the Stoic claim on the indifferents, under my constitutivist interpretation, entails a practical attitude parallel to that which is championed by the existentialists, Kierkegaard and Heidegger in particular.
+Such a practical attitude guides the agent to act resolutely - that is, with total effort and without reservation - and therefore the (mis)conception of Stoicism that treats it as advocating detachment or disinvolvement should dissolve.